dotnet/aspnetcore/docs/tooling-consolidation.md

 rzls
 ```

-THe following will be deleted:
+The following will be deleted:

 ```text
 RazorPageGenerator